-- Follow the process.
-Each step in the first two levels of the appeals process is explained below - Meet the deadlines.
-The deadlines are important.
-Be sure that you understand and follow the deadlines that apply to things you must do - Ask for help if you need it.
-If you have questions or need help at any time, please call our Member Service Contact Center (phone numbers are on the cover of this EOC).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see the "Important Phone Numbers and Resources" section)
+Follow the process

+- Meet the deadlines - Ask for help if you need it.
+If you have questions or need help at any time, please call Member Services.
+Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance

-During a Level 1 Appeal, the Quality Improvement Organization reviews your appeal.
+During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
 It checks to see if your planned discharge date is medically appropriate for you.